-Schedule Leakage Prevention
+Leakage Prevention System (LPS)

 Built to support busy teams, not blame them: prevent what can be caught early, recover what already slipped, and keep staff in control.